Ghosts Next Door

 This isn't one of those stories where my ex and I are making a last-ditch effort to salvage whatever is left of our broken marriage.
 Gwen and I hate each other, no question about it, but today she finished work late.

-She's stuck for a ride out to Haleiwa so that she can see her uncle from out of town is visiting.
+She's stuck for a ride out to Haleiwa to see her uncle from out of town, who is visiting.
 Her whole family needed to show up and pay their respects by dropping to their knees and kissing his ass.
-Gwen's uncle is Kalvin Mercado, but I always called him 'Kalding' which means goat in Ilocano.
+Gwen's uncle is Kalvin Mercado, but I always called him 'Kalding,' which means goat in Ilocano.
 He's also the big beneficiary in the Mercado clan, which means every one of Gwen's family members is indebted to him in one way or another.
 I never liked him because he's always been such a big piece of shit.
-I know, I know, we don't want this story to get lost in too much background, but let's just say that the mortgage payments of a few of Gwen's family members were owed to good old Uncle Kalding.
+We don't want this story to get lost on too much background, but let's say that the mortgage payments of a few of Gwen's family members were owed to good old Uncle Kalding.
 Yeah, he saved their asses, but what he wanted in compensation had nothing to do with money.
-I'll let you swim in that pool and figure it out for yourselves.
-In any case, Gwen's family was in such a hurry to drive out to Haleiwas that someone forgot to pick her up and give her a ride.
-To her credit, Gwen asked every single one of her workmates if they could give her a trip out to the north shore knowing full well that they all lived in town.
+I'll let you swim in that pool and figure it out.
+In any case, Gwen's family was so hurried to drive out to Haleiwa that someone forgot to pick her up and give her a ride.
+To her credit, Gwen asked every one of her workmates if they could give her a ride out to the north shore knowing full well that they all lived in town.
 That's probably when she had to eat crow and call me.

 "Don't you have money for an Uber?"
 I asked her.